-Summary of changes for OMERO 5.6 and provisional changes for 6.0
+Summary of changes for OMERO 5.6

 We aim to support OMERO on the environments specified below, based on the availability of support by upstream developers and operating system distributions.
 This applies over the lifetime of the 5.6 release and includes security support.
 Support is limited to those environments on which OMERO is routinely tested.